Adaptive Estimation of Nonparametric Functionals: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{section_main_results} we provide the main results of the paper in a general form.
 Section \ref{section_examples} is devoted for applications of the main results in specific examples.
-A discussion on some issues left unanswered is provided in Section \ref{section_discussion}.
-In Section \ref{section_waveletsand functionspaces} we provide a brief discussion on some basic wavelet and function space theory and notations, which we use extensively in our jargon.
-Finally Section \ref{section_appendix_proof_of_theorems} and Appendices \ref{section:proof_of_remaining_theorems} and \ref{section_appendix_technical_lemmas} are devoted for the proof of the theorems and collecting useful technical lemmas.
+Discussions on potential issues and future work are provided in Section \ref{section_discussion}.
+In Section \ref{section_wavelets and function spaces} we provide a brief discussion on some basic wavelet and function space theory and notations, which we use extensively.
+Finally Section \ref{section_appendix_proof_of_theorems}, Appendices \ref{section_appendix_hellinger}, \ref{section:proof_of_remaining_theorems}, and \ref{section_appendix_technical_lemmas} are devoted for the proofs of the theorems and collecting useful technical lemmas.